Creating Sleek On/Off Button with CSS3

 Using Custom Font

-For the button’s icon, we will be using a custom font from Font Awesome rather than an image.
-That way the icon will be easily style-able and scale-able through the stylesheet.
+For the button’s icon, we will use a custom font from Font Awesome rather than an image.
+This way, the icon will be easily style-able and scalable through the stylesheet.

-Download the font, store the font files (eot, woff, ttf and svg) in the fonts folder, and then place the following code on your stylesheet to define a new font family.
+Download the font, store the font files (eot, woff, ttf, and svg) in the fonts folder, and then place the following code in your stylesheet to define a new font family.

 @font-face { font-family: "FontAwesome"; src: url("fonts/fontawesome-webfont.eot"); src: url("fonts/fontawesome-webfont.eot?#iefix") format('eot'), url("fonts/fontawesome-webfont.woff") format('woff'), url("fonts/fontawesome-webfont.ttf") format('truetype'), url("fonts/fontawesome-webfont.svg#FontAwesome") format('svg'); font-weight: normal; font-style: normal; }

-The power icon that we need for this button is represented in Unicode number F011; if you look closely at the HTML markup above, we have put this numeric character
+The power icon we need for this button is represented by the Unicode number F011.
+If you look closely at the HTML markup above, we have put this numeric character reference

 within the anchor tag, but since we haven’t defined the custom font-family

-in the button style, the icon is yet to be rendered correctly.
+in the button style yet, the icon is not rendered correctly.

 Further reading: Unicode and HTML: Document Characters